 Erin Condren Storefront

-• Poor SEO & Mobile Experience: The promotions on the homepage were flattened, unoptimized images that provided no SEO value and became illegible on mobile screens.
+- Poor SEO & Mobile Experience: The promotions on the homepage were flattened, unoptimized images that provided no SEO value and became illegible on mobile.

-• Mobile Friendly Experience: With a high percentage of users visiting the Erin Condren site from mobile devices, the new storefront needed to be responsive.
+- Mobile Friendly: With a high percentage of users visiting the Erin Condren site from mobile devices, the new storefront needed to be responsive.

 The new navigation featured all of the main categories at the top of the site.
 This gives new customers a solid understanding of what products Erin Condren carries.
 On hover, subcategories appear in easily scanned columns.
-To the right are image blocks that allow specific products to be featured and gives customers a visual understanding of what this category contains.
+Image blocks allowed specific products to be featured and gave customers a clear visual.